sylsta/win_mtp/README.md

     * Fixed full_filename for files was not set.
 * 1.0.2
     * Fixed a bug when an MTP device doesn't have a userfriendly name
+* 1.2.0
+    * Access MTP devices from Linux